-With scrum, you would develop each feature separately and once each feature is ready, you present it to your customers.
-They’ll give you feedback and you can incorporate it before moving on to the other features.
+With Scrum, you would develop each feature separately, and once each feature is ready, you present it to your customers.
+They’ll give you feedback, and you can incorporate that feedback before moving on to the other product features.

-This way, your customer is actively involved in the development process and the final software product is of higher quality, as it is carefully developed with their needs in mind.
+This way, your customer is actively involved in the development process, and the final software product is of higher quality, as it is carefully developed with their needs in mind.

 A customer like this:

-Scrum is an Agile based project management methodology developed by Ken Schwaber in the early 90s.
+Scrum is an Agile based project management methodology that was developed by Ken Schwaber and Jeff Sutherland in the early 90s.
 They also wrote the Scrum Guide, which explains how the Scrum method works.

 What’s Agile project management?

 It’s a management framework that’s based on the sprint approach.

 And to better understand Agile development, you need to go over the Agile Manifesto.